mr1hm/wicked-sales-app/ReadME2.md

   - Check that root directory of server is set to the public folder
   - Run "npm run dev" to initiate the local server
 > `$ npm run dev`

+- Open your browser and enter localhost:3000 into the address bar
+- Enjoy!